mhaugrud/msumcspy/_sources/Debugging/KnowyourerrorMessages.rst

     .. tab:: Question

-        Fix the error in the following code: current time should be surrounded with double quote marks
+        Fix the error in the following code: the words ``current time`` should be surrounded with double quote marks

         .. activecode:: db_ex3_7